krishnachaitanya0107/MemesApp/README.md

 # Features

-- Used an API for generating a random meme images or gifs
+- Uses an API for generating a random meme images or gifs
-- Share memes
+- Memes can be shared with others

 # Tools & Technology Used